JBennett45/wordpress-base-theme-25/README.md

 When all depencies are installed and play nice together, you have 'dev' for development and 'build' for production and compression.

 The SRC directory is where uncompressed files are kept and the the assets folder is where they are compressed to on build.

+# Errors
+I've numbered each error to help you narrow down an issue should one arrise, because this is a starter theme, really the only issues will be down to plugin clashes or a dependency not being active.
+As mentioned above I recommend developing with debug on to catch any core errors.

+**Error #1.** An ACF helper has been used without the plugin being installed or active, either remove the helper function or install/activate ACF.